SBhadra20/ACPML---EDA-Assignment---EDA-on-NYC-Taxi-Records---Submission---Suraj-Bhadra/README.md

 - Mapped ride density by pickup location using NYC Taxi Zone shapefiles.
 - Prepared data for interactive or static choropleth maps to highlight high-demand areas.

+#### Output:
+The project produces a cleaned, enriched dataset ready for further modeling or visualization tasks, along with insights into rider behavior and taxi usage patterns in NYC.